pubnub/pic32-prod/README.md

 We will show you how to incorporate a simple PubNub demo (pubnubDemo.c) in an already made TCP/IP stack application.
-To get started, add this to the "Demo App" provided by Microchip either as part of their TCP/IP stack or the PIC32 Ethernet Kit Demo:
+To get started, add this to the "Demo App" provided by Microchip either as part of their TCP/IP stack or the PIC32 Ethernet Kit Demo ("PIC32 ESK TCPIP Demo"):

+  * We assume you already have some demo app running, and the MPLABX IDE and compiler set up.
+A nice Linux howto for setting up the PIC32 Ethernet Kit Demo from scratch is at: http://jap.hu/electronic/pic32esk/

-  * Follow the library setup instructions above:
+  * First, follow the library setup instructions above.

   * At the top of your main file (**MainDemo.c** in Microchip's "Demo App"), after the ``#include "TCPIP Stack/TCPIP.h"`` line, add this code: